Jean-Benoît-Vincent Barré: Biography

 Jean Benoît Vincent Barré learned architecture in the school of Antoine Matthieu Le Carpentier, from whom he also derived part of his clientele.
 He worked for very rich patrons, erecting sumptuous and elegant buildings, perfectly fitted to the taste of the day.
 His career nevertheless remains relatively unknown.
 He worked for financiers like Laurent Grimod de La Reynière, for whom he built the famous Hôtel Grimod de La Reynière in Paris, Jean-Joseph de Laborde or for Laborde's father-in-law, Mathias de Nettine, banker at the Austrian court.

-Through Nettine's influence, he was commissioned to build Brussels' Place Royale/Koningsplein, Church of St. James on Coudenberg, and French embassy.
+Through Nettine's influence, he was commissioned for the redevelopment of a vast section of Brussels following the demolition of the ruined Palace of Coudenberg in the early 1770s, including the master plan for the Place Royale/Koningsplein and Church of St. James on Coudenberg whose final design would be produced by Barnabé Guimard.
+He is also credited for the design of one of the mansions on rue Royale, at present-day numbers 54 and 56, the only one not designed by Guimard.

 In 1770, Barré was named inspector of the buildings for the king's gunpowder and saltpeter, during which appointment he built his best-known work, the château du Marais (1772–1779), for Jean Le Maître de La Martinière, treasurer-general of the artillery.
 For Louis Georges Érasme de Contades, maréchal de Contades, he rebuilt the château de Montgeoffroy, in Anjou.
 Underrated by his fellow architects, only one other backed he is presenting himself to the Royal Academy of Architecture.

 In 1772, Barré gave himself over to property speculation in the Nouvelle France quartier of Paris, in association with Jean-François Perrin de Cypierre, intendent of the généralité of Orléans.
 Later he speculated in association with Antoine Roy, who married Barré's daughter Adélaïde-Sophie in 1793 and had two daughters by her.
 (Roy made a great fortune and became finance minister upon the Bourbon Restoration.)

 In 1797, Barré retired to his property of La Chesnaye at Seine-Port where he died of old age in 1824.